 There are four in-class quizzes during the course of the semester, which will be held on the dates and cover the topics indicated in the class schedule.
 Quizzes are given at the beginning of the class (late arrivals will not be accommodated with extra time, so be punctual).
 Each quiz will take 15 minutes and consists of 5 questions (multiple choice).

-The quizzes will be administered online using Canvas.
-The quizzes are open-book and you are allowed to use all the class material.
-Note that sharing quiz information with your classmates or accepting third-party help will result in a referral to the Office of Student Conduct, and students caught cheating will receive a grade of "F" for the course.
+The quizzes are closed-book and no notes will be allowed.
+The quizzes will be administered online using the Respondus LockDown Browser and Canvas (i.e., bring your computer).
+Note that sharing quiz information with your classmates or accepting third-party help will result in a referral to the Office of Student Conduct, and students caught cheating will receive a final grade of "F".